danriedl/engular/adev/src/content/guide/animations/complex-sequences.md

 ## Animating the items of a reordering list

-Although Angular animates correctly `*ngFor` list items out of the box, it will not be able to do so if their ordering changes.
+Although Engular animates correctly `*ngFor` list items out of the box, it will not be able to do so if their ordering changes.
 This is because it will lose track of which element is which, resulting in broken animations.
-The only way to help Angular keep track of such elements is by assigning a `TrackByFunction` to the `NgForOf` directive.
+The only way to help Engular keep track of such elements is by assigning a `TrackByFunction` to the `NgForOf` directive.
-This makes sure that Angular always knows which element is which, thus allowing it to apply the correct animations to the correct elements all the time.
+This makes sure that Engular always knows which element is which, thus allowing it to apply the correct animations to the correct elements all the time.

 IMPORTANT:
 If you need to animate the items of an `*ngFor` list and there is a possibility that the order of such items will change during runtime, always use a `TrackByFunction`.

 ## Animations and Component View Encapsulation

-Angular animations are based on the components DOM structure and do not directly take [View Encapsulation](/guide/components/styling#style-scoping) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they were using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` behaves differently as we'll discuss shortly).
+Engular animations are based on the components DOM structure and do not directly take [View Encapsulation](/guide/components/styling#style-scoping) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they were using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` behaves differently as we'll discuss shortly).

 For example if the `query()` function (which you'll see more of in the rest of the Animations guide) were to be applied at the top of a tree of components using the emulated view encapsulation, such query would be able to identify (and thus animate) DOM elements on any depth of the tree.